ekinakyurek/influence/README.md

 # Few-shot and 2-hop Knowledge Probing for Pretrained Language Models

-This code is based on LAMA(https://github.com/facebookresearch/LAMA).
-It contains two major parts: (1) An extention dataset for 2-hop relation probing: TREx_multihop.
+This repo contains two major parts: (1) An extention dataset for 2-hop relation probing based on LAMA: TREx_multihop.
 (Sorry that the name "multihop" in the code could be misleading, it only contains 2-hop relations.)
 (2) Few-shot training.

+This code is based on LAMA(https://github.com/facebookresearch/LAMA).

 ## Preparation